haligonda/haligonda.github.io/about.md

 * During my time at Duke I spent a year (June 2018 - May 2019) doing research in [Dr. Michael Lynch's Lab](https://lynchlab.pratt.duke.edu) at Duke attempting to use machine learning to design new CRISPR guide RNAs for safer, more effective genome editing.
 Afterwards, I was affiliated with [Dr. Debora Marks's Lab](https://marks.hms.harvard.edu) at Harvard Medical School, first as a summer intern and then through my Senior Thesis research.

 I am involved in the movement/philosophy/set of ideas that is [Effective Altruism](https://www.effectivealtruism.org).
 I am also a fan of prediction markets and make public forecasts on [Metaculus](https://www.metaculus.com/) [here](https://www.metaculus.com/accounts/profile/118139/).
 If the world was void of both interesting research questions and global catastrophic risks(!), you'd find me backpacking around the world with my [film camera](https://blitz-analog.github.io/).
 I still try to do this when I have time off and get the chance to travel somewhere cool.
+Have any feedback for me?
+Please consider filling out [this](https://forms.gle/VcY3vQgkdf6c69dr7) anonymous feedback form so I can learn and grow.

 ## Publications (in reverse chronological order):

 **Attention Approximates Sparse Distributed Memory**<br>
-***Trenton Bricken***\*, Cengiz Pehlevan
+***Trenton Bricken***\*, Cengiz Pehlevan<br>
 \*(First author)<br>
 NeurIPS, December 2021<br>
 [[paper](https://arxiv.org/abs/2111.05498)] [[blog-post](https://www.trentonbricken.com/Attention-Approximates-Sparse-Distributed-Memory/)] [[tweet-thread](https://twitter.com/TrentonBricken/status/1458465726503784449?s=20)]<br>